 Step 1: Apply to the University

-In order to apply to any Orvis School of Nursing BSN program, you must first be admitted to the University of Nevada, Reno.
+In order to apply to any Orvis School of Nursing BSN program, you must first be admitted to the University of Nevada, Reno for the semester in which you are applying to Orvis.
 Your transcripts must be submitted and evaluated by the University admissions office, including in-progress coursework.

 University application deadlines for transfer students: